dougeby/IntuneDocs/intune/tutorial-use-autopilot-enroll-devices.md

 > * Create an Autopilot device group
 > * Create an Autopilot deployment profile
 > * Assign the Autopilot deployment profile to the device group
-> * Distribute Windows devices to users and instruct them on how to enroll
+> * Distribute Windows devices to users

 If you don’t have an Intune subscription, [sign up for a free trial account](free-trial-sign-up.md).